Energy-storing Body Panels

 Whether future body panels collect energy or just store it, automotive companies are looking into new ways to make our cars more energy efficient and lightweight.

-For more information about future car technologies and other related topics, follow the links on the next page.
+For more information about future car technologies and other related topics, follow the links below.